 When Alison Bernhoft set out to homeschool her six children, her grand plans were constantly derailed by the second law of thermodynamics: Entropy.
 Entropy happens.
-It enters our houses, spreads toys and dishes around, creates chaos throughout the day, and most importantly steals our time.
-But Alison discovered that chaos and homeschooling are far from mutually exclusive; indeed, suitably restrained, entropy can be the best teacher of all.
+It enters our houses, spreads toys and dishes around, creates chaos throughout the day, and―most importantly―steals our time.
+But Alison discovered that chaos and homeschooling are far from mutually exclusive; entropy can be the best teacher of all.

-Entropy Academy reveals how you can train your home (even a messy one) to do half of your teaching, while much of the other half can be taught entropy style in the natural process of everyday life.
+In this lively memoir, Bernhoft recounts how she discovered that she could train her messy home to do half her teaching, while much of the other half unfolded “entropy style”―in the natural process of everyday life.

 About the Author